(Frequently Asked Questions)

 Q: Which logging program do you use?

 A: KE4HBE, among several other hams have asked me this.
-I have tried many, if not all of the available logging programs and have found shortcomings in each and every one of them for my particular logging needs.
-Therefore I use Microsoft Access 97 (now 2010) for my logging.
+In the past I tried several available logging programs and found shortcomings in each and every one of them for my particular logging needs.
+Therefore I created my own using Microsoft Access 97 (now upgraded to Access 2010) for my logging.
 It is so flexible that once you have input the log data you can do ANYTHING with it.
 Paul asked specifically about sorting QSO's by prefix for the WPX award.
 That's a piece of cake with Access.
 All that needs to be done is to design a Query using Access' Design view or writing the SQL statements yourself.
-As a silly example I can tell you quickly with a query how many QSO's with hams named John I've had on Sunday on 40M while I was running QRP.
+As a silly example I can tell you quickly with a query how many QSO's with hams named John I've had on a Sunday on 40M while I was running 5 watts or less.
 Let me do that now and I'll tell you just how short a time it took.
 I'm back after just 90 seconds to tell you the answer is 111 QSO's.
-If you're unhappy with the current logging programs, I'd suggest using Access or some other database program and designing your own logging program.
+I also use Microsoft Excel to do some operations on my log that (to me) seem more easily done than in Access.
+Just copy the data from Access to Excel and perform the operation to find what you need.
+If you're unhappy with the current logging programs, I'd suggest using Access/Excel and designing your own logging program.
 That way it will do what YOU want it to do, not what someone else thinks you want it to do.

 If you don't feel up to doing that, the only way to find out which logging program is best for you is to go to my software links and download and try any of the many logging programs listed there.
+The links may be somewhat dated now, and if you don't see anything there, do a Bing (http://www.bing.com/) search for something like "ham radio logging software" and that wonderful search engine will turn up a multitude of such programs.
 Enter a bunch of sample or actual QSO's into each one, and play with it till you find one that comes as close as possible to satisfying your particular needs.